kelvingraddick/Educate-Me-API/README.md

 # Educate-Me-API
- Web API for the Educate ME platform; built on Node.js and Express.js
+ Web API for the EDCOM HQ Jobs platform; built on Node.js and Express.js